 If a business is located in an area with a large minority population and refuses to sell to minorities, it will cut into its own profits.
 If some businesses run by bigoted employers refuse to pay women and/or minorities a wage based on their productivity, then other profit-seeking employers can hire these workers.
 In a competitive market, if the business owners care more about the color of money than about the color of skin, they will have an incentive to make buying, selling, hiring, and promotion decisions strictly based on economic factors.

 Do not underestimate the power of markets to offer at least a degree of freedom to oppressed groups.
-In many countries, cohesive minority groups like Jews and emigrant Chinese have managed to carve out a space for themselves through their economic activities, despite legal and social discrimination against them.
+In many countries, cohesive minority population groups like Jewish people and emigrant Chinese people have managed to carve out a space for themselves through their economic activities, despite legal and social discrimination against them.
 Many immigrants, including those who come to the United States, have taken advantage of economic freedom to make new lives for themselves.
 However, history teaches that market forces alone are unlikely to eliminate discrimination.
-After all, discrimination against African Americans persisted in the market-oriented U.S. economy during the century between President Abraham Lincoln’s Emancipation Proclamation, which freed the slaves in 1863, and the passage of the Civil Rights Act of 1964—and has continued since then, too.
+After all, discrimination against African Americans persisted in the market-oriented U.S. economy during the century between the ratification of the 13th Amendment, which abolished slavery in 1865, and the passage of the Civil Rights Act of 1964—and has continued since then, too.

-Therefore, why does discrimination persist in competitive markets?
+Why does discrimination persist in competitive markets?
 Gary Becker sought to explain this persistence.
 Discriminatory impulses can emerge at a number of levels: among managers, among workers, and among customers.
-Consider the situation of a manager who is not personally prejudiced, but who has many workers or customers who are prejudiced.
-If that manager treats minority groups or women fairly, the manager may find it hurts the morale of prejudiced co-workers or drives away prejudiced customers.
+Consider the situation of a store owner or manager who is not personally prejudiced, but who has many customers who are prejudiced.
+If that manager treats all groups fairly, the manager may find it drives away prejudiced customers.
 In such a situation, a policy of nondiscrimination could reduce the firm’s profits.
 After all, a business firm is part of society, and a firm that does not follow the societal norms is likely to suffer.
-Market forces alone are unlikely to overwhelm strong social attitudes about discrimination.

 Link It Up